-• NOI: Primary Frequency Response - Need for Reforms Related to Provision and Compensation (RM16-6)
+• NOPR: Primary Frequency Response - Essential Reliability Services and the Evolving Bulk-Power System (RM16-6)

-On February 18, 2016, the FERC issued a Notice of Inquiry ("NOI") seeking comment on the need for reforms to its rules and regulations regarding the provision and compensation of primary frequency response.
-107 In light of the nation's changing resource mix and other factors, and considering the significance of primary frequency response to the reliable operation of the Bulk-Power System, the FERC seeks comment on (i) whether amendments to the pro forma LGIA and SGIA are warranted to require all new generation resources to have frequency response capabilities as a precondition of interconnection; (ii) the performance of existing resources and whether primary frequency response requirements for these resources are warranted; and (iii) the requirement to provide and compensate for primary frequency response.
-108 Comments on the Frequency Response NOI were due on or before April 25, 2016109 and were filed by over 50 parties, including: ISO-NE (with NYISO, PJM, SPP, and IESO), APPA/LPPA/TAPS, EDP Renewables, EEI, ELCON, ESA, EPRI, ESPA/NEPGA/IPPNY/Western Power Trading Forum, NARUC, NEI, and NERC.
+On November 17, 2016, the FERC issued a NOPR proposing to require all newly interconnecting large and small generating facilities, both synchronous and non-synchronous, to install and enable primary frequency response capability as a condition of interconnection.90 To implement these requirements, the Commission proposes to revise the pro forma Large Generator Interconnection Agreement ("LGIA") and the pro forma Small Generator Interconnection Agreement ("SGIA").
+The Primary Frequency Response NOPR follows the FERC's Frequency Response NOI91 from early 2016.
+Comments on the Primary Frequency Response NOPR are due on or before January 24, 2017.92 seeking comment on the need for reforms to its rules and regulations regarding the provision and compensation of primary frequency response.
+In light of the nation's changing resource mix and other factors, and considering the significance of primary frequency response to the reliable operation of the Bulk-Power System, the FERC seeks comment on (i) whether amendments to the pro forma LGIA and SGIA are warranted to require all new generation resources to have frequency response capabilities as a precondition of interconnection; (ii) the performance of existing resources and whether primary frequency response requirements for these resources are warranted; and (iii) the requirement to provide and compensate for primary frequency response.93 Comments on the Frequency Response NOI were due on or before April 25, 2016 and were filed by over 50 parties, including: ISO-NE (with NYISO, PJM, SPP, and IESO), APPA/LPPA/TAPS, EDP Renewables, EEI, ELCON, ESA, EPRI, ESPA/NEPGA/IPPNY/Western Power Trading Forum, NARUC, NEI, and NERC.
 The Frequency Response NOI is pending before the FERC.

-• NOPR: Price Formation Fixes - Price Caps in RTO/ISO Markets (RM16-5)
+• Order 831: Price Formation Fixes - Price Caps in RTO/ISO Markets (RM16-5)